 I have talked to a lot of travelers that are just kind of waiting and seeing how things develop.
 If that is possible for you, then definitely go for it!

 When Costa Rica travel does resume that does not necessarily mean it is a safe place to be in regards to Coronavirus.
-Although case numbers are low, tourism will stir some of that up.
+Case numbers are rising and tourism will stir some of that up even more.

 We suggest canceling your trip if you are at high risk and are concerned in any capacity regarding your health.